 Although the percentage of ice creams is still the same at 25%.
 It is difficult to understand from the diagram above.
-In the previous diagram, it was easy to guess the percentage because the shade for ice cream began at 6 o’ clock position and stretched till the 9 o’ clock position.
-As our eyes are trained to see the clocks at 12, 3, 6 and 9 — a pie chart is also more easy to interpret if its regions adhere to the 4 clock positions.
+In the previous diagram, it was easy to guess the percentage because the shade for ice cream began at 6 o’ clock position and stretched till the 9 o’clock position.
+As our eyes are trained to see the clocks at 12, 3, 6 and 9 — a pie chart is also easier to interpret if its regions adhere to the 4 clock positions.
 An avid pie chart supporter would come forward and suggest that this problem could easily be avoided by using labels and marking the percentage against each region.

 Pie chart with data labels.